Dheeraj-Bhandari/monsterapiclient/README.md

 ### Wait and Get Result

-You can use the `wait_and_get_result` it take process id and wait till status get completed and retrieve the result:
+You can use the `wait_and_get_result` method it take process id and wait till status get completed and retrieve the result:

 ```javascript
 const processId = 'your-process-id'; // Replace with the actual process ID